 What we did

 We recruited respondents from a cross-section of tool users – from heavy DIYers to a variety of tradespeople – asking them to take us to an outlet where they would typically buy a power tool.
-The respondents talked us through their emotions and behaviour while we observed.
+The respondents talked us through their emotions and behavior while we observed.
 We also filmed their stream of consciousness as they made their choices in the stores.

 We do not leave emotions at home when we come to work; where products are displayed in-store has a big effect on the amount of interest customers take in them; packaging is important and is the thing people check out first during their decision making process.
 We watched people being eager to hold the physical products and sometimes being frustrated because there were none available for them to try out.
 These findings influenced the way our client went on to manage the in-store experience.